1999 Australian Grand Prix: Race

 Mika Häkkinen and David Coulthard had dominated all sessions throughout the weekend with laptimes over a second quicker than anybody else, and with both cars starting from the front row of the grid, the race was looking to be an easy win for the McLaren team.

-However, the first signs of trouble came before the race had even begun: while the other drivers made their way to the dummy grid, pole sitter Häkkinen was still in the pits with a problem.
+The first signs of trouble came before the race had even begun; while the other drivers made their way to the dummy grid, pole sitter Häkkinen was still in the pits with a problem.
 At the last minute the team decided that he would have to use the spare car, and just before the pit lane closed Häkkinen was on his way.
 The warm up lap started without incidents but when the last cars were lining up for the start, there was smoke coming from the Stewart cars of Rubens Barrichello and Johnny Herbert.
 Both had an oil leak that had set a small fire underneath the bodywork.
 The start was aborted and the fires were put out.
 Barrichello got the spare car and had to start from the pit lane, while Herbert was out of options and became the first retirement of the race.
 After some delay it was announced that there would be a new race over 57 laps, one less than the originally scheduled 58.

 When the new warm up lap was about to start, there was further confusion at McLaren when Häkkinen's car was started while it was still in gear.
 Michael Schumacher had qualified third – right behind Häkkinen on the grid – and while McLaren team-members worked frantically to get Häkkinen underway, Schumacher had to wait, and his engine stalled when the gearbox jumped out of neutral.
 Further down the field, Takagi's engine stalled as well.
 Despite the visible state of panic at McLaren, Häkkinen managed to get going before the last car had left the grid, and so he was allowed to retake his original pole position on the starting grid.
 Schumacher on the other hand was not so fortunate and had to start at the back of the grid along with Takagi.